rcl-coding/tutorial-staticwebsite/lesson4.md

 }
 ```

-Here we use the CSS id selector.
+Here we use the CSS **id selector**.
 The style will be applied to an html element with the **id** set to 'logo'.

 ### Navigation

+- Style the site navigation with the following code :

 ```css
 nav {